Felixel42/Printer-Pi-DCP-115C/README.md

 gunzip -c tea4cups-3.12_official.tar.gz | tar xvf -
 ```

-2.Edit tea4cups.conf with an editor.
+2. Edit tea4cups.conf with an editor.
 Add the following line with the location of the script files to the prehook section and save the file.
 As result the ON script will be executed before cups starts to send data to the printer.

 ``` bash
 prehook_POWERON : python /home/pi/Documents/Scripts/Printer/Printer_ON_Check.py
 ```

-3.Move files to folders
+3. Move files to folders

 ``` bash
 sudo mv tea4cups.conf /etc/cups